codeshaker/ml-projects/README.md

 # ml-projects

-This repo will be used for different machine learning projects
+This repo will be used for different machine learning projects for tutorial purpose.